Controls

 1.1 The hot new treatment.

-A new treatment was developed in 1935.
-You are working with patients who suffer from an incurable illness that could now be treatable.
+Imagine you are a clinician in 1935, working with patients who suffer from a terrible, incurable illness.
+A new treatment has been developed!
 Published studies emerge with promising results.
-They report a majority of patients as cured or improved!
+They report a majority of patients as cured or improved.
 And, patients who did not experience positive outcomes are reported as unchanged in condition.

 This seems extremely positive.
 Let’s hear from one research team directly: